-When it comes to taking a walk, dogs definitely have a different agenda than their human companions.
-Humans like to walk in an orderly fashion along a sidewalk or trail.
-Dogs like to go wherever their noses lead them.
+Taking your dog for a walk?
+Your pup might have different goals for the outing.
+Humans generally like to walk in an orderly fashion along a sidewalk or trail.
+Dogs like to follow their noses from smell to smell.
 Humans have a deliberate pace.
-Dogs vary their speed depending on how long they need to take in a particular scent before moving on to the next.
+Dogs vary their speed in fits and starts as they take in the scents around them before moving on to the next.

 All this can lead to a love-hate relationship when it comes to taking walks together, especially if your dog is in the habit of dragging you down the sidewalk every time you head out the door.
 Does your dog pull on his leash?
 This is what you should do.

 Although it can be tempting, don’t yell at your dog or yank on the leash to punish him when he begins to pull.
-Don’t give up, though, either.
-When you allow your dog to pull you along, you reinforce his bad behavior.
 Instead, the next time he begins to pull, stand still for a few minutes.
 Don’t resume walking until he comes back toward you and puts some slack on the leash.

-This might be the most difficult part of the training.
 Starting, stopping, changing direction, and constantly monitoring your dog’s progress can be frustrating.
 Making sure you’re in the right mindset before you head out the door is as important as the equipment you use, the reward you give, and the consistency of your training.
-Our dogs are extremely adept at picking up on our emotions.
-We never want them to be fearful or reluctant to keep us company.

 Fortunately, with patience and consistency, you will enjoy your daily walks every bit as much as your dog does.
 Walking is an activity that provides positive mental, physical, and emotional benefits for both humans and canines.
 Happiness is a contagious state of mind that benefits us all.

 - Can dogs eat sweet potatoes?
 Find out if this a healthy snack for pups